Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

 <p align="center">〔~✦~〕</p>

 After who knew how long wandering in the water, Luce approached the edge of a deserted island – no, a desert island.
 In place of the water was sand, a muted sickly pale colour under the faded sky.
 Trudging through it dragged at his skin.

+<p align="center">〔~✦~〕</p>

+Hacking his way through, Luce suddenly froze.
+He had come to a small clearing.
+A purple-tinted lake lay before him, with barely visible tendrils of ash-coloured mist drifting above.
+Thin, burnt roots twisted their way out of the water into crumpled trees at the edges of the lake.
+It looked almost spider-like, with long hunched branches that obscured the sky.

+Luce‘s foot stepped into the water, and in that moment, the tree started moving.
+The movement shook Luce to the floor.
+He gazed up as the canopy collapsed, melding into a humanoid face that was staring down at him.
+A single, pointed branch stretched out from beside him and edged closer to his face.

+This really wasn’t a nice place, he thought.

+But then the branch retracted, and the face appeared to look away.
+Luce followed its gaze to find it looking at something that had risen out of the water.
+It had a goopy, glinting surface, almost like melted glass, and was blob-shaped.
+A horrific groan resonated through the ground, and Luce looked back to see the branches bending backwards.
+In an instant the face had vanished, the water became still, and the trees looked as they did before.

+*splosh*.
+The blob came bounding towards Luce.
+He backed up nervously.
+It landed on a rock, and paused.
+Then 2 dark spots popped into existence.
+Eyes!

+“Hey...”
+Luce began.

+The dots tilted.
+He could see the whole blob jiggling as it moved.

+“I don’t know what you are, but I think you might’ve just saved me from whatever that was.”

+Luce put out his hand.
+To his surprise, the blob rolled onto it without hesitation, and stayed firmly in place.
+As he got himself off the ground, the blob felt weightless in his hand.
+It was the strangest sensation, like he wasn’t even holding anything at all.

 <h3 align="center"> Inadvertent Destiny </h3>